plilja/jackson-versioning/README.md

 Jackson 2.x module for handling versioning of models.

 ## The Problem
-Let's say we create an API that accepts the following car data JSON:
+Let's say we create an API that accepts the following Car data JSON:
 ```json
 {
   "model": "civic",